Trade Me: Growth and expansion

 Morgan took time off from the stress of running the booming Trade Me site in September 2001, and went to the United Kingdom to manage an IT team in London.
 When he returned to his role at Trade Me the site had become profitable, with a membership of 100,000 and growing.
 By April 2005, this number reached one million.

 In August 2003, Trade Me went live with Trade Me Motors and Trade Me Property followed in 2005 along with Trade Me Jobs in 2006.

 New Zealand's Deloitte/Unlimited Fast 50 rated Trade Me the fastest-growing NZ technology company in 2005.

-Acquisition by Fairfax
+Fairfax subsidiary, 2006–2012

 On 6 March 2006, the Australian media company Fairfax acquired Trade Me in a deal worth NZ$700 million, with an additional NZ$50 million payable if the organisation met earnings targets over the next two years.
 (Those targets were met.)
 Sam Morgan and other executives remained with Trade Me.

 Since the Fairfax purchase, Trade Me has continued to stand alone, with the former Fairfax NZ sites Jobstuff and Propertystuff being discontinued in favour of the Trade Me offerings.

 In December 2012, Fairfax announced it was looking to sell off its stake in Trade Me in order to pay off debts.
 The sale was confirmed on 17 December.
-Its first profit report following the sale beat expectations, at NZ$37.4 million in the second half of 2012.
+Its first profit report following the sale exceeded expectations, at NZ$37.4 million in the second half of 2012.

+Apax Partners, 2018–present

+In December 2018, Trade Me accepted a NZ$2.56 billion takeover bid from the British investment company Apax Partners, marking the biggest private equity deal in New Zealand's history.
+This acquisition deal was finalised in May 2019.

+On 3 June 2025, Trade Me acquired a 50 percent stake in media company Stuff's Stuff Digital division, which consists of the Stuff.co.nz website and evening news bulletin ThreeNews.
+In addition, Stuff's property section will be rebranded as Trade Me Property, with listings, advertisements and some content shared across both platforms.